Two Chinese bloggers in exile warn that police are interrogating their followers

 Li shared screenshots of private messages he received from followers over the past few months, which claimed that police had interrogated individuals, and that one person had even lost their job.

-As of Monday afternoon, Li had dropped down to 1.4 million followers on X.
+As of Tuesday morning, Li had dropped down to 1.4 million followers on X.

 International social media platforms like X and YouTube are blocked in China, but can still be accessed with software that circumvents the country's censorship systems.